 A client asks the ENC that an action is performed on a special client type.
 The ENC checks if such a client type is available.
 If so it sends the request to the client of this type in the same group of the requestor (if group information is available).
 The client checks if the action can be performed (action is known, action is available…) and returns the status via the ENC to the requestor.
 If the action cannot be performed the ENC does not select a different client!

-(UC 2.2) Live exchange data
+(UC 2.2) Exchange live data

 The communication must be possible directly and via the ENC.
 The client requests information at the ENC about the data provider, containing all required information (rate…).
 The client sends the request to the ENC or directly to the data provider to start the sending of measurement data either.
 The client stops the transmission by sending a stop-request to the same party where it sent the start-request.